gwilken/ariadne-io/README.md

 ![motor](/public/images/IMG_0034.jpeg)

- I emailed the company and, amazingly, they sent me a byte level breakdown of the proprietary protocol they wrote to communicate with their display.
+ I emailed Electric Yacht and, amazingly, they sent me a byte level breakdown of the proprietary protocol they wrote to communicate with their display.

 At first glance, it looked like garbage. but garbage with definite structure.